~a 1 (i·)a verb, intransitive

 breadfruit gum resin of the breadfruit tree (bale ), used as glue; hence glue

 Dapa Niteni li-loko viavia mamdeuko pe moloe, li-la abwa bale li-lateli ne mengela vilo, li-ejau viko iadapa ñei.
-The people of Santa Cruz collect the red feathers of the Cardinal honeyeater, then use breadfruit sap to glue them to a piece of wood.
+The people of Santa Cruz collect the red feathers of the Cardinal honeyeater, then use breadfruit sap to glue them to a piece of wood: that's how they make their traditional money.

 abwaro aᵐbʷaro noun